sakshisonawane29/voice_1/README.md

 - Modify the system prompt in the `AIVoiceAssistant` class to change the assistant's behavior
 - Update the hotel knowledge base (`hotel.txt`) with current information as needed

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Special thanks to the developers of faster_whisper, Hugging Face, and Qdrant
-- Built with LlamaIndex framework for efficient RAG implementation